cloudant/nodejs-cloudant/README.md

-# DEPRECATED
+# :warning: NO LONGER MAINTAINED :warning:

-**This library is now deprecated and will be end-of-life on Dec 31 2021.**
+**This library is end-of-life and no longer supported.**

-The library remains supported until the end-of-life date, but will receive only _critical_ maintenance updates.
+This repository will not be updated.
+The repository will be kept available in read-only mode.

 Please see the [Migration Guide](./MIGRATION.md) for advice about migrating to our replacement library